- News & Events

 o Adult company mentors may observe the product presentation; however, they cannot participate.

 o All RANGER ROVs will be checked for size and weight limits prior to product demonstrations.
-RANGER ROVs exceeding 75cm will be not be allowed to compete in the product demonstration run.
 Smaller and lighter ROVs will receive point bonuses.
-For more information, see page 15-16 of the RANGER competition manual.
+For more information see the RANGER competition manual.

 o Companies shall provide a crew of at least three but no more than six people on the pool deck to operate the ROV System.
 Adult company mentors are not allowed on the pool deck.
 Communication between demo team members at the pool edge and demo team members piloting the vehicle will be limited.
 Only tether management issues can be discussed.